openfga/openfga/docs/security-self-assessment.md

 #### Security Email Group

-To report a security problem in OpenFGA, users should contact the Maintainers Team at security@openfga.dev.
-The security email group is also listed in the security document in [our repository](https://github.com/openfga/.github/blob/main/SECURITY.md).
+Any kind of security related issues, vulnerabilities can be reported to OpenFGA team at security@openfga.dev.
+This email is given in [OpenFGA repository](https://github.com/openfga/.github/blob/main/SECURITY.md)

 ## Security Issue Resolution
 ### Responsible Disclosure Process